 Google My Business, popularly known as GMB, is a free tool provided by Google that can be used by business owners to manage their online presence across Google’s platform and its growing portfolio of utilities.
 It offers the greatest influence for businesses that are seeking local exposure.
+An equally important tool for business people remains the google sheets tool, where you can easily import csv into google sheets.
+It makes work much easier and saves time

 For a local search strategy, your Google my business listing is your most valuable asset.
 The local search results and organic search will provide the greatest return on investment for your business as compared to other digital marketing tactics.
 Especially, when your business is largely dependent on local customers, having a great google business listing should be your first priority.